Open a Company in Ireland

 What is the minimum share capital of LLC and SA in Ireland?

 The founders of a private limited liability company in Ireland are not required to provide a minimum share capital at registration, while the members of a public company limited by shares must deposit at least EUR 38,000 upon its incorporation.
 Another business form that does not require any minimum share capital is the sole trader, which can be registered by a single natural person.
-Our lawyers in Dublin can give you more details about this matter.
+In case you want to set up a company in Ireland as an LLC or SA our lawyers in Dublin can help you.

-What documents are required for the incorporation of a company in Ireland?
+What documents are required in order to open a company in Ireland?

 - the memorandum and articles of association – the statutory documents of a company set up as a private or public limited liability company;